AniDevTwitter/YABDL/README.md

 # YABDL
 Yet Another Booru DownLoader

-Status : Not functionnal
+Status : Not functionnal...
+Yet :^)

-Please don't fork/clone anything now, heavy changes in progress.
+You can check the todolist here : https://github.com/AniDevTwitter/YABDL/blob/master/YABDL/TODO.txt

+There's no changelog yet since it's not currently & actively used